-Growing up As teenagers are getting older and more independent, they will be preparing food for themselves and it's not possible for you to watch what they are eating every meal time.
-However, where possible, provide food for them rather than money which they might be tempted to spend on unhealthy favourites.
+Growing up As your teen gets older and more independent, they'll start preparing their own food and it's not possible for you to watch what they're eating every meal time.
 Remember, they are going to eat what you have available in the house, so if your fridge, freezer and cupboards are full of good options, that's what they'll reach for when they're hungry.
+When they're eating away from home (for example at school) try to provide food, rather than money, so they're not tempted to spend on unhealthy favourites.
 Fast food, sweets, crisps and other treats are absolutely fine, so long as they are a small part of an overall diet and not the staple foods.
 However, tired teenagers are often tempted by convenience and "quick fix" energy boosts so may be drawn towards unhealthy options despite your best efforts to encourage them otherwise.
 Walk your talk!